lbechberger/LearningPsychologicalSpaces/Shapes/README.md

 - `-d` or `--dims`: Specifies the maximal number of dimensions to investigate.
 Default value is 20, which means that the script will run the MDS algorithm 20 times, obtaining spaces of dimensionality 1 to 20.
 - `-i` or `--max_iter`: Specifies the maximum number of iterations computed within the SMACOF algorithm.
 Default values is 300.
 - `-e` or `--export`: If this flag is set and an export directory is given, then the created MDS vectors will be exported in csv files into the given export directory.
+- `-m` or `--median`: Use the median instead of the mean for aggregating the similarity ratings across participants
+- `-l` or `--limit`: Limit the number of similarity ratings to use to ensure that an equal amount of ratings is aggregated for all item pairs.
+Use the minimal number of ratings observed for any item pair as limit.

 ## Visualizing the Resuling Space